Butler café: Non-Japanese butler cafés

-Though Japanese and non-Japanese butler cafés are broadly similar in terms of reservation methods, service flow, general image, and emphasis on interaction between butlers and customers, there are several noteworthy differences across countries and regions.
+Though Japanese and non-Japanese butler cafés are broadly similar in reservation methods, service flow, overall image, and emphasis on interaction between butlers and customers, there are several noteworthy differences across countries and regions.
 Taiwanese butler cafés are reported as having less rigorous preparatory training and a greater focus on on-the-job training, and use less luxurious European-style furniture as a result of limited investor funding.
 Further, as Chinese lacks honorifics that clearly distinguish between upper and lower social positions, the positional relationship between the butler and customer is established through the "performance" of the butler at Taiwanese butler cafés.
 Butler cafés at Western anime conventions are typically run by volunteers and enthusiasts, rather than by rigorously-trained service professionals.

 Association with BL fandom

 Butler cafés enjoy popularity among fujoshi – a name given to fans of boys' love (BL), a genre of male-male romance fiction aimed at women.
 In Japan, butler cafés are not specifically aimed at fans of BL, but rather are broadly considered a form of otome muke (乙女向け, "for maidens", a term for media aimed at women).
 They have nevertheless gained popularity among some fujoshi, who project homosocial and homoerotic fantasies through their interactions with butlers.
 Conversely, the relationship between butler cafés and the BL fandom is more pronounced in Taiwan, where butler cafés emerged in direct response to the growth in popularity of BL.